Cadillac Series 70: 1957–1958

-The highly expensive and exclusive four-door Cadillac Eldorado Brougham hardtop marked the return of the name Series 70, but for only two years, as from 1959–1960 the Eldorado Brougham was denoted a Series 6900, and it was discontinued thereafter.
+The highly expensive and exclusive four-door Cadillac Eldorado Brougham hardtop marked the return of the name Series 70, but for only two years, as from 1959 to 1960 the Eldorado Brougham was denoted a Series 6900, and it was discontinued thereafter.
 Announced in December 1956 and released around March 1957, the Series 70 Eldorado Brougham was a hand built, limited car derived from the Park Avenue and Orleans show cars of 1953–54.
 Designed by Ed Glowacke, it featured the first appearance of quad headlights and totally unique trim.
 The exterior ornamentation included wide, ribbed lower rear quarter beauty panels extending along the rocker sills and rectangularly sculptured side body "cove" highlighted with five horizontal wind splits on the rear doors.
 Tail styling treatments followed the Eldorado pattern.
 This four-door hardtop with rear suicide doors was an ultra-luxury car that cost an astonishing $13,074 — twice the price of any other 1957 Eldorado and more than the Rolls-Royce Silver Cloud of the same year.
 It featured a stainless steel roof, air suspension, the first automatic "memory" power seats, a dual four-barrel V-8, low profile tires with thin white-walls, automatic trunk opener, Cruise Control, high pressure cooling system, polarized sun visors, Signal-Seeking twin speaker radio, electric antenna, automatic-release parking brake, electric door locks, dual heating system, silver magnetized glovebox, drink tumblers, cigarette and tissue dispensers, lipstick and cologne, ladies compact with powder puff, mirror and matching leather notebook, comb and mirror, Arpège atomizer with Lanvin perfume, automatic starter with restart function, Autronic Eye, drum-type electric clock, power windows, forged aluminum wheels and air conditioning.
 Buyers of Broughams had a choice of 44 full leather interior and trim combinations and could select such items as Mouton, Karakul or lambskin carpeting.
 The 1957 Series 70 Eldorado Brougham joined the Sixty Special and the Series 75 as the only Cadillac models with Fleetwood bodies although Fleetwood script or crests did not appear anywhere on the exterior of the car, and so this would also mark the first time in 20 years that a Fleetwood bodied car was paired with the Brougham name.
 There were serious difficulties with the air suspension.
 Some owners found it cheaper to have the system removed and replaced with conventional coil springs.
 Only 400 Series 70 Eldorado Broughams were sold in 1957.